populationgenomics/cpg-methods/README.md

-# CPG Python Template
+# CPG Methods

-Template repository based on the [CPG team-docs](https://github.com/populationgenomics/team-docs/blob/main/new_repository.md) content.

-This contains python and markdown linting configuration, and a github linting action.
+This repository contains scripts that assist with methods development and analysis of projects at the centre.